micmejia/bible-dump/NKJV/Ezekiel/Ezek 4.md

 Then the Lord said, "So shall the children of Israel eat their defiled bread among the Gentiles, where I will drive them."

 ###### 14
 So I said, "Ah, Lord God!
-Indeed I have never defiled myself from my youth till now; I have never eaten what died of itself or was torn by beasts, nor has abominable[^b] flesh ever come into my mouth."
+Indeed I have never defiled myself from my youth till now; I have never eaten what died of itself or was torn by beasts, nor has abominable flesh ever come into my mouth."

 ###### 15
 Then He said to me, "See, I am giving you cow dung instead of human waste, and you shall prepare your bread over it."